letoram/durden/led.md

 simulate the effect somewhat by using a display shader that adjusts the color channel weights, see [Display Management](display).

-Backlights are accessed through, gamepad LED features via their respective
+Backlights are accessed through <i>global/display/list/.../backlight</i>. gamepad LED features via their respective
 <i>global/input/all devices</i> subpaths.
 External controllers receive their
 own path in <i>global/input/all devices</i> with a led- prefix.